ZOTAC GAMING Launches Global "Survive with Power" PC Gaming Campaign Featuring Themed Gaming Hardware from Sony Pictures' Upcoming Film Resident Evil: Welcome to Raccoon City

 Written & Directed by Johannes Roberts.
 Produced by Robert Kulzer, James Harris and Hartley Gorenstein.
 Executive Producers are Martin Moszkowicz, Victor Hadida, Jeremy Bolt and Paul W.S.
 Anderson.
 The film stars Kaya Scodelario, Hannah John-Kamen, Robbie Amell, Tom Hopper, Avan Jogia, with Donal Logue and Neal McDonough.

-The film makes its way to Australia cinemas on December 9, 2021.
+The film makes its way to India cinemas on November 24, 2021.

 © 2021 Screen Gems, Inc. All Rights Reserved.